OdtaDeL/Python-quiz-app/README.md

 display_question(), check_answer(), update_timer(): Functions for quiz logic, time tracking, and feedback.

-This `README.md` provides a complete overview, setup instructions, file format requirements, and detailed usage for your updated project.
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.